benbierens/constellations/README.md

 This quick-and-dirty UI project is intended to showcase the capabilities of Constellations would bring to any project using its API.

 ### Try it yourself
-You can run the mocked version of a Constellations node + Telescope yourself pretty easily using docker.
+You can run a Constellations node + Telescope yourself pretty easily using docker.
 - Clone this repository.
+- Edit `./telescope/docker/docker-compose.yaml`:
+  - Modify `CODEX_ADDRESS` to point to your own, correctly configured, testnet-bootstrapped Codex node.
+  - Create your own `PRIVATE_KEY` (unless you want others to be able to modify/delete anything you make)
 - Open a terminal.
 - Go into: `./telescope/docker`
 - Run: `docker-compose build`